Nanobot Adapter

 from edictum import deny_sensitive_reads

-guard = Edictum(contracts=[deny_sensitive_reads()])The nanobot-agent template includes approval contracts for shell commands,
+guard = Edictum(rules=[deny_sensitive_reads()])The nanobot-agent template includes approval rulesets for shell commands,

 sub-agent spawning, cron jobs, and MCP tools, plus path-based write/edit